 Many individuals who suffer from morphine addiction or abuse are also masking mental illnesses like Anxiety, Depression, OCD, and PTSD.
 Our dual diagnosis program addresses both concerns of morphine addiction and mental health issues.

 At Avatar, once the rehab portion is complete, we conduct aftercare sessions with our patients.
 Your aftercare plan may include regular support group meetings.
 Avatar’s medical professionals develop the most suitable and personalized aftercare plans based on the client’s unique needs to combat morphine abuse.

-Avatar Residential Detox Center accepts all major insurances such as Molina, BlueCross BlueShield, Aetna, CareFirst, Anthem Health, and more.
+Avatar Residential Detox Center accepts most insurance plans such as Molina, BlueCross BlueShield, Aetna, CareFirst, Anthem Health, and more.

 We can easily verify your insurance coverage.
 Insurance coverage varies from one person and one plan to the next.
 However, as one of the best rehab facilities, count on getting the care you need here.
 Coverage is usually available for most of our services, including detox, residential treatment, outpatient treatment, and medication-assisted treatment.
 Avatar also offers customized flexible self-pay options for all our treatments.

 For our patients who can not drive to the location, we offer door-to-door pickup and drop services.